RichardDooling/LegalPro/Chapter_7/Chapter_7.md

-Also by commanding lawyers to report, a LOT of child abuse will be driven even further underground and out of sight, because soon everybody is going to know that they can't speak to lawyers about child abuse without having the whole world know and your husband thrown in jail while an investigation takes place.
+Also by commanding lawyers to report, a LOT of child abuse will be driven even further underground and out of sight.
+If speaking to a lawyer about child abuse means your lawyer will report you, sex offenders won't seek legal advice or medical help for fear of being arrested and indicted.
+Speaking to a lawyer
+means having the whole world know about a mere allegation of child abuse and your husband thrown in jail while an investigation takes place.

 That said, the trend in many jurisdictions